TheMohawkNinja/winrun_svr/README.md

 winrun_svr.exe recieves the commands from winrund, executes the commands, and returns the output line-by-line back to winrund for writing to an output file.

-You must pass the full path of the configuration file as an argument when running winrun_svr.exe
+You must pass the full path of the configuration file (winrun_svr.cfg) as an argument when running winrun_svr.exe